ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_bsd.rst

       ansible_playbook_python:
         /usr/bin/python3

 You can see that the first item from the list ``ansible_interpreter_python_fallback`` was discovered at the FreeBSD remote host.
-The variable ``ansible_playbook_python`` keeps the path to Python at the Linux controller that ran the playbook.
+The variable ``ansible_playbook_python`` keeps the path to Python at the Linux control node that ran the playbook.

 Regarding the warning, quoting from :ref:`INTERPRETER_PYTHON`